What is a Fixed Interest Rate?

 Loan 2: As Loan 2 features a variable interest rate with a changing prime rate each year, the yearly interest payments differ each year.
 The total payment is calculated as $4,000 ($100,000 x [2% + 2%] interest in year 1) + $6,000 ($100,000 x [4% + 2%] interest in year 2) + $108,000 ($100,000 x [4% + 2%] interest + principal in year 3) = $118,000.

 Question 2: As a financial advisor to Tim, provide a comment regarding the certainty of interest payments under Loan 1 versus Loan 2.

 Answer: Loan 1 features a fixed interest rate and, as a result, the yearly interest payments on the loan are certain.
 On the other hand, Loan 2 features a variable interest rate, which causes uncertainty in the yearly interest payment amounts.

 The Government of Canada’s mortgage calculator can help potential borrowers determine mortgage payment amounts, given a fixed interest rate.

-CFI is the official provider of the Certified Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.
+CFI is the official provider of the Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.
 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: